Registered: 1522397762 Posts: 23

 Hi, I'm not a nutritionist, but can tell you how much protein and fat my d had during refeeding.
 She didn't eat food and for several months was refed on ensures.
 She had 6 x 300 kcal ensures a day totalling 1800 kcal, containing 75g protein and 59g fat.
 Extrapolating for 3000 and 4000 kcal, I would say she would need 125g (165g) protein and 98g (131g) fat on a 3000 kcal (4 000) diet.
 When getting her to eat food again, I gave her protein bar snacks and protein powder shakes (although not for body builders) such as sustagen to get all the protein in as our everyday diet didn't contain enough protein (and we were eating meat!).

 Just another point I feel you need warning.
 When she starts to gain weight, it is going to go around her face and tummy first and will cause her a great deal of distress.
 This is normal and after a couple of months (of constant refeeding) the weight will go to the arms and legs.
 I tried to explain that to our d, but it completely backfired (I said: "The weight will distributed after a while", she heard: "Yes, you are fat and we are feeding you too much").
 Just tell her you know it is difficult for her.
 Eva Musby, in her book, has some excellent advice what to say (and what not to).
 Sending you lots of best wishes! __________________ D became obsessed with exercise at age 9.
 Started eating 'healthy' at age 9.5.
 Restricting couple of months later.
 IP for 2 weeks at age 10.
-Slowly refed for a year and WR at age 11 in March 2017.
+Slowly refed for months on Ensures alone, followed by swap over with food at a snails pace.
+WR after a year at age 11 in March 2017.
 She is back to her old happy self and can eat anything put in front of her.
 Now working on intuitive eating.

 Reply with quote #5